Have you ever got into a battle with your child about fussy eating?

 Understanding the cause of fussy eating

 Sometimes they lack optimal digestion so refuse certain foods which can cause a tummy ache (e.g. protein).
-Sometimes texture is an issue if they had a bad experience with a food.
+I commonly hear in my clinic that texture is an issue with foods like meat, or if your child once had a bad experience with a food.

 Working with a nutritionist is a good way to identify the biochemical or emotional reason.